DigitallyTailored/godot4-auto-chunk/readme.md

 ## Todo

 - Move loading and unloading on chunks to a thread to prevent noticeable stutter
+- chunk scene file names should include the path
 - Hook into Node3D transform update to call chunk placement logic on only required node.
-We currently do this for all chunks every time we save.
+We currently do this for all nodes every time we save
 - Create a small demo
+- The way we get the camera is a little hacky